KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_rosicrucian_light.md

 through the water that carries memory, through the synchronicities that weave your life into a mandala.

-You are not reviving an ancient tradition.
+We are not reviving an ancient tradition.
-You are continuing it
+We are continuing it
 in the language of a new age.

 The rose lives again.